 I first heard about mock trial when I was a brand-new lawyer.
 And by “brand-new”, I mean literally I’d been licensed for a month.

 A colleague forwarded me an email and she wrote, in capital letters, something like: “THIS IS A GREAT PROGRAM.
 YOU SHOULD VOLUNTEER.”
 It was an email from the county bar association asking for lawyers to volunteer to be scorers for the county high school mock trial competition.

 At this point in my career, I hadn’t yet seen a trial.
 At all.

-When I read this email, I thought volunteering would be a good way to get courtroom experience.
-I jumped at the chance to see a trial from beginning to end – even if it was a trial done by high school students for a made-up case.
+I was immediately intrigued, and I jumped at the chance to see a trial from beginning to end – even if it was a trial done by high school students for a made-up case.

 At the competition, I was absolutely FLOORED by how amazing these high school students were: